 Lopé Hotel

 Overlooking the savannahs and rainforests of Gabon’s extraordinary Lopé National Park, Lopé Hotel is a simple lodge with front-row access to one of Central Africa’s most biodiverse ecosystems.
 Spacious rooms come with local wood furnishings and large windows that let in birdsong and the occasional call of a distant mandrill.
 There’s no pool or spa, but that’s hardly the point.
-Lopé Hotel is for travelers who seek immersion over indulgence—a place far from the modern world that connects you with Africa’s wild heart.
+Lopé Hotel is a place far from the modern world that connects you with Africa’s wild heart.

 Albert Schweitzer Guesthouse